Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/cat-dental-care-brushing-teeth-without-the-fight.md

 Dental disease progresses through predictable stages, each more damaging than the last.
 Understanding this progression motivates consistent care before problems develop.

 **Plaque** forms within 24 hours of eating, creating a sticky film of bacteria on tooth surfaces.
-Within days, plaque hardens into **tartar**âthe yellow-brown substance visible on teeth that irritates gum tissue.
+Within days, plaque hardens into **tartar**—the yellow-brown substance visible on teeth that irritates gum tissue.
 Irritated gums develop **gingivitis**, characterized by redness, swelling, and bleeding.

 Left untreated, gingivitis progresses to **periodontal disease** where infection destroys the structures supporting teeth. **Tooth loss**, **jaw damage**, and **bacterial spread** to organs like the heart, liver, and kidneys follow.
-Cats also develop **resorptive lesions**âpainful erosions in tooth enamel unique to felines that eventually destroy affected teeth.
+Cats also develop **resorptive lesions**—painful erosions in tooth enamel unique to felines that eventually destroy affected teeth.

 The good news?
 Daily tooth brushing removes plaque before it hardens into tartar, preventing this entire cascade.